I’ve always loved the holiday season! It’s full beautiful lights, inviting smells, and heart warming music.

 No matter what religion you are (or aren’t), December is full of family traditions.
 From visiting Santa, to decorating gingerbread houses, to attending parades.
 It’s the most wonderful time of the year!

-For the same reasons I described above, the holidays can be very stressful for a family with a child on the autism spectrum.
+For the same reasons I described above, the holidays can be very stressful for an autistic child.
 All the sights, smells, and sounds can create a sensory overload for some of our little ones.
+The change in routines can also be unnerving.

 But that doesn’t mean you should miss out on the wonder of the holidays.
-Instead, you can get a bit more creative with your family’s activities.
+Instead, try getting a bit more creative with your family’s activities.
 Here are a few unique suggestions:

 1. Rent your own Santa!

 Who says you have to visit Santa at the mall?
 Sure, that’s the traditional way to do it.
-But standing in line for over an hour just doesn’t seem worth it when your child is on the spectrum.
+But standing in line for over an hour just doesn’t seem worth it when your child is stressed to the max.

 I never know how my kiddo will react to new stimuli and unfamiliar faces.
 And waiting in line is never an easy task.

 Fortunately, sensory-friendly Santa events are becoming more widespread.
 Your family can make a reservation to spend a little more time warming up to Santa.
-Autism Speaks has a national registry of local events for 2017.
+Check with the local malls or your local Autism Society of America to find events in your area.

-But what if you made a new tradition?
+What if you made a new tradition?
 What if you brought Santa to your house?
 There are plenty of Santas-for-hire in your area.
-Ask around on local Facebook groups for references.
+Ask around on local Facebook groups or Neighborhood apps for suggestions and references.

 Invite other children if you want.
 You can collaborate ahead of time so Santa can bring each child a special gift.
-You can coach him to be calm and patient, so your kiddo feels more comfortable.
+You can coach him to be calm and patient, so the kids feel more comfortable.

 You can even have your Santa make crafts with the kids.
 This is sure to create a lasting memory for your whole family.